ajex13/HashQuestions/lib/tasks/Ru.md

     MY_CONSTANT = "hello"
   end
 end
-A: A constant cannot be assigned within the body of a method.
+ A constant cannot be assigned within the body of a method.
 Dynamic constant assignment is not allowed.

 Classes